Tracy Morton, MPH

 Tracy Morton

 She is responsible for the direction of the Technical Assistance and Services Center (TASC) and the Small Rural Hospital Improvement Program (SHIP), including strategic planning and work plan development and implementation.
-In addition to providing technical support, education and information to 45 state Medicare Rural Hospital Flexibility (Flex) Programs and 46 state SHIP awardees, she is responsible for the provision of excellent technical assistance, timely educational events, and relevant resources for Flex and SHIP Programs, critical access hospitals, and emergency medical services.
+In addition to providing technical support, education and information to 45 state Medicare Rural Hospital Flexibility (Flex) Programs and 46 state SHIP awardees, she is responsible for the provision of excellent technical assistance, timely educational events, and relevant resources for Flex and SHIP Programs, small and critical access hospitals, and emergency medical services.

 Tracy was a National Rural Health Association fellow in 2017, completing a policy piece on community health workers.
 She has been published relating to her previous work in infectious disease epidemiology.